aarron-lee/SimpleDeckyTDP/README.md

 If you need CPU boost controls, you should investigate changing your default scaling driver to `amd-pstate = passive` or `acpi-cpufreq`.

+CPU Boost control is particularly useful on the ROG Ally, which has a known issue with problematic CPU boost settings.

 For to change the scaling driver for to enable CPU boost on BazziteOS, run the following in terminal + reboot:

 ```